Priyadharshinik4/Search-Bar-using-HTML-and-CSS/README.md

 # Search-Bar
-Created a Search Bar using HTML and CSS
+This repository demonstrates how to create a simple and stylish search bar using HTML and CSS.